Vietnam Updates

 We were not terribly impressed with Green Field hotel.
 We had our choice of two rooms and chose the one on the second floor because we figured it would be quieter.
 It turns out the building was under construction and, in fact, NO rooms were quiet from about 6-7 am onwards.

 On arrival, some sort of bugs in the carpet were biting our feet, so we got them to RAID the room.
 The beds were super hard, the pillows like rocks in a pillowcase, and the shower sprayed all over the floor and was about chest height so you had to kneel in the tub to rinse your hair.
-We slept on top of the covers with our own sheets because we were paranoid about the bugs we’’d encountered on our first day.
+We slept on top of the covers with our own sheets because we were paranoid about the bugs we’d encountered on our first day.
 Construction on the hotel began very early in the morning so no sleeping in!!
 However, our air-con worked (more than our friends across the hall could say), the shower had hot water, the pool was lovely and clean, there was free fresh fruit in the room every day and breakfast was free and reasonably edible.
 The free internet was REALLY slow, but front desk service was quite friendly, and we were able to book train tickets to Hanoi right from the lobby.
 Not our most pleasant stay, but nobody got sick or robbed, so all in all a success!

-Well, I’’m signing off now –- we’’re actually already in Laos… – I just can’’t seem to find the time to do these updates anymore.
-We’’re having too much fun shopping in the night markets, and Grant keeps stealing my computer to rip music!
-I’’ll post about Hoi An next time….
+Well, I’m signing off now - we’re actually already in Laos – I just can’t seem to find the time to do these updates anymore.
+We’re having too much fun shopping in the night markets, and Grant keeps stealing my computer to rip music!
+I’ll post about Hoi An next time .

 aileebean says: